 JEOL JXA-8530F Electron Microprobe

-Our PANalytical Material Research MRD Diffractometer (MRD) x-ray diffractometer has many options and can be used for conventional and high resolution/quantitative powder x-ray diffraction, surface and thin film diffraction, and texture analysis.
+Our PANalytical X'Pert MRD Material Research Diffractometer (MRD) x-ray diffractometer has many options and can be used for conventional and high resolution/quantitative powder x-ray diffraction, surface and thin film diffraction, and texture analysis.
 Contact Tom Trainor for details.

 FTIR Thermo Scientific Nicolet 6700 with attached continuum microscope.
 Capable of high-resolution infrared spectra of volatile species in volcanic glasses, snow/ice impurities and aerosols.
 Measures the attenuated total reflectance of sample surfaces.
 Contact Jess Larsen for details.